uriel1998/showdocs-wombat/README.md

 This project is licensed under the MIT License.
 For the full license, see `LICENSE`.

 ## 3. Prerequisites
+pspg (tested with version 3.1.4, the version in debian stable doesn't work with CSV natively) fzf awk sed file mysql

 ## 4. Installation